DiogoBarrosMartins/portuguesegame/README.md

 # PortugalGame

 ## Introduction
-PortugalGame is a fun and interactive project created to help Savva, a 12-year-old, learn Portuguese.
+PortugalGame is a fun and interactive project created to help Savva, a 14-year-old, learn Portuguese.
 The goal of this project is to make language learning engaging through the use of games and interactive content.
+We host an emoji API and then consume it on our game.

 ## Libraries Used
 This project uses the following libraries: